team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.

+3. We specify the `inputPath` (the path to the original image) and `outputPath` (where the processed image will be saved).

-3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
+4. We set the `targetColor` to remove (in this case, white) and a `colorThreshold` value.

-4. We call `removeBackgroundColor` with these parameters.
+5. We call `removeBackgroundColor` with these parameters.

-5. If successful, it logs a success message; otherwise, it catches and logs any errors.
+6. If successful, it logs a success message; if there's an error, it logs the error.

-6. Finally, we call the `main` function to execute the code.
+7. Finally, we call the `main` function to execute the process.

-Remember to install the necessary dependencies (like `jimp`) before running this code.
-Adjust the file paths, target color, and color threshold as needed for your specific use case.
+Remember to replace `'./your-module'` with the actual path to the module containing the `removeBackgroundColor` function.
+Also, adjust the input and output paths, target color, and color threshold as needed for your specific use case.

 # encodeImage index.js
 ## Imported Code Object